 HOUSE ARREST

-According to World Health Organisation (WHO), almost 1 billion people worldwide are suffering from mental disorders right now.
-1 in 4 people will be affected by a mental illness in their lifetime.
-Depression and anxiety went up by 25% after Covid-19 pandemic.
-14.3% of deaths or approximately 8 million deaths are attributable to mental disorders.
-Apparently with such heinous statistics, mental health challenge has now become a calamitous pandemic.
+According to the World Health Organization (WHO), nearly 1 billion people globally are currently suffering from mental health disorders.
+One in four people will be affected by mental illness at some point in their lifetime.
+Depression and catastrophic anxiety have surged by 25% following the COVID-19 pandemic, and approximately 14.3% of deaths—or around 8 million lives—are attributed to mental disorders.
+Faced with such alarming statistics, the mental health crisis has become a calamitous pandemic in itself.

-House Arrest is a story set on the backdrop of Ganda family.
-Mr. Edmond Ganda is a recovering alcoholic, Soneni was Mr. Ganda’s wife, she committed suicide at the hands of Edmond’s abuse due to alcohol misuse.
-Chiedza is their daughter; she witnessed all her mother’s monstruous abuse and eventually her suicide at first hand.
-Now she bares all the burden of living with this trauma as it constantly replays in her psyche.
+House Arrest is set against the backdrop of the Ganda family.
+Mr. Edmond Ganda is a recovering alcoholic, while his late wife, Soneni, committed suicide due to the abuse she suffered at Edmond’s hands, driven by his alcohol misuse.
+Their daughter, Chiedza, witnessed her mother’s monstrous abuse and eventual suicide firsthand.
+Now, Chiedza bears the heavy burden of living with this trauma, which continuously haunts her.

 Written and Directed by Peter Mutanda